Terror Unleashed

 “Eradicate them in three months!”

-Early arrests of thousands of Falun Gong practitioners revealed that some were officials in the central government, the police and even the military.
-The practice attracted people from all walks of life, from factory workers, to university professors to family members of cadres in the Politburo.
+Early arrests of thousands of Falun Gong practitioners revealed that some were officials in the central government, the police, and even the military.
+The practice attracted people from all walks of life, from factory workers to university professors to family members of cadres in the Politburo.

 “Defame their reputations.
 Bankrupt them financially.
 And destroy them physically!” —Jiang Zemin

 After a stand off with the party’s Politburo, the majority of which were opposed to a crackdown on Falun Gong, Jiang labelled the practice a threat to the Party and said it would be an international loss of face if Falun Gong were not immediately crushed.
-Jealous of Falun Gong’s popularity, he ordered the practice to be eradicated within 3 months, using any means necessary.
+Jealous of Falun Gong’s popularity, he ordered the practice to be eradicated within three months, using any means necessary.

 The Gestapo-like “610 Office”